open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

     a strong typed language MAY support point type (e.g. allow the users to select Instruments based on whether the underlying type is integer or double).
+  * The criteria SHOULD be treated as additive, which means the Instrument has to meet _all_ the provided criteria.
+For example, if the criteria are _instrument name == "Foobar"_ and _instrument type is Histogram_, it will be treated as _(instrument name == "Foobar") AND (instrument type is Histogram)_.
+  * If _none_ the optional criteria is provided, the SDK SHOULD treat it as an error.
+It is recommended that the SDK implementations fail fast.
+Please refer to [Error handling in OpenTelemetry](error-handling.md) for the general guidance.
 * The `name` of the View (optional).
 If not provided, the Instrument `name` would be used by default.
 This will be used as the name of the [metrics stream](./datamodel.md#events--data-stream--timeseries).